-Overview-The MHRI-Young Researcher program aims to maintain a diversity of perspectives by supporting up to eight rising sophomores, or rising juniors, who have litte or no research experience.
-The group works together as a cohort.
+Overview-The MHRI-Young Researcher program aims to maintain a diversity of perspectives by supporting between eight and ten current first years, who have little or no research experience.
 The goal is to build confidence and prepare students for competitive research positions later in their time at Macalester.
 Students from all social, ethnic, racial, and financial backgrounds are strongly encouraged to apply.

-Looking forward- Up to seven students will be selected to participate in this program during the summer of 2014.
-The research period will be 8-weeks.
-Participants will receive a $4,000 stipend and are eligible for on-campus housing, which requires the purchase of a food plan.
-Participants will meet several times before the end of the 2014 spring term, as well as in the fall of 2014 for preparation and synthesis/reflection.
+Approximately 5 students will be selected to participate in this program during the summer of 2017.
+The 10-week research period will begin in late May.
+Students will start with a 5-week research experience in the Montgomery lab, and the following 5 weeks in the Chatterjea lab.
+Participants will receive a $4,500 stipend and are eligible for free on-campus housing, which requires the purchase of a food plan.

 - A Curriculum vita or resume.
 Guidelines found at at this link

 - An unofficial transcript.
 Instructions can be found at this link.